stuartridout/promptbuddy/README.md

 ## FAQ
-#### _"I use Microsoft Copilot Lab.
-Does it really work even better alongside Prompt Buddy?"_ - [Yes, it's Better Together! - View full answer](https://github.com/stuartridout/promptbuddy/issues/2#issuecomment-2034184541)
+#### _"We use Microsoft Copilot Lab.
+Do we really need a Prompt Buddy?"_ - [Yes, they're Better Together! - View full answer](https://github.com/stuartridout/promptbuddy/issues/2#issuecomment-2034184541)
 ###### _"Simple link to share this page with a friend?"_ - [aka.ms/GetPromptBuddy](https://aka.ms/GetPromptBuddy)
 ###### _"I'm a Microsoft employee.
 Where can I access the internal version?"_ - [aka.ms/PromptBuddy](https://aka.ms/PromptBuddy) _"-Ok, but how can I add it in Teams?"_ [aka.ms/PromptBuddy/Teams](https://aka.ms/PromptBuddy/Teams)